 8. Best STEM Engineering: Brickyard Building Blocks 163 STEM Toys Kit

 The Brickyard Building Blocks is a STEM play set that inspires construction engineering for one child or a group of kids.
-With more pieces and building tools, the 163-piece building toys kit allows for up to six children to experiment with their engineering skills.
+With more pieces and building tools, the 163-piece building toys kit is a great way for up to six children to experiment with their engineering skills together.

-It is designed to teach children science, technology, engineering, and math skills in a fun but productive way.
+This high-quality construction set is designed to teach children science, technology, engineering, and math skills in a fun but productive way.
 A full-color guide includes 42 designs for kids to build from three-year-old toddlers to older kids.
 The six-building tools, including four dual-purpose wrenches, a child-friendly screwdriver, and a combination wrench, make it possible for kids to work on their design or work together as a team project.
 Children also learn teamwork, communication skills, social skills, and collaboration during their interactive play.
-The custom designed bolts have a built-in screwdriver slot making it possible to use with the screwdriver or wrench.
+The custom-designed bolts have a built-in screwdriver slot making it possible to use with the screwdriver or wrench.

 The 163 pieces are manufactured from non-toxic materials certified as BPA-free, phthalate-free, lead-free, and cadmium-free.
-The durable storage box teaches kids to clean up after play by packing the pieces back in the box for safe storage.
+The durable storage box teaches kids ages 3 and up to clean up after play by packing the pieces back in the box for safe storage.

-9. Best Imaginative Play: Melissa & Doug Standard Wooden Blocks
+9. Best Imaginative Wooden Block Play: Melissa & Doug Standard Wooden Blocks

-The Melissa & Doug Standard Wooden Blocks are one of the best building toys for your little one.
+The Melissa & Doug Standard Wooden Blocks are one of the best building toys for boys and girls.
 The solid wood building blocks are designed for imaginative play while educating children.
 Kids may strengthen and develop their gross motor skills, math skills, and hand-eye-coordination while demonstrating their construction creativity.

 Melissa & Doug’s wooden toys are high-quality toys, and this building set is no exception.
-The 60 natural-finished wooden blocks come conveniently in a beautiful wooden crate for storage purposes.
+The 60 natural-finished wooden building blocks come conveniently in a beautiful crate for storage purposes.
 The hardwood blocks are precisely measured, cut, and smooth-sanded for safe play.
-No splinters or uneven edges may scratch your little one or damage their clothing.
+No splinters or uneven edges may scratch your little one or damage their clothing – our rating is this is safe for indoor and outdoor play.
 The smooth edges and wood quality of these construction toys may last for years providing joyous play for your toddler and perhaps your grandkids too.

 Whether your toddler builds towers or knocks them down, the wooden blocks building toy is a great birthday gift for ages three to eight years.